ghyoun/potato_films/README.md

 *"As a third-party developer who doesn't work for FreshPotatoes, I want to use the FreshPotatoes API to get a list of recommended films related to one film."*

-To satisfy this story: build a recommendations API endpoint that retrieves top-rated film recommendations based on a given film id.
+To satisfy this story: build a recommendations API endpoint that retrieves top-rated film recommendations.
+Top-rated films are films with an average review rating that is **greater than 4.0** and have a minimum of 10 reviews.
 The films retrieved should have been released within **15 years (± 15 years)** of the parent film.
 The endpoint should allow developers to:

 * Paginate by offset
 * Limit number of returned records